 Jeff Singler is a professional cellist and educator based out of Cleveland.
-Mr. Singler teaches privately, and has also served as cello faculty at Youngstown State University and Ohio University.
-He performs regularly with the Walden Players, Obsidian Quartet, Columbus Symphony, Erie Philharmonic, and with Prism ensemble.
+Mr. Singler teaches privately, and at The Music Settlement.
+He has served as cello faculty at Youngstown State University and Ohio University, and is in demand as a teacher, music coach, and lecturer across Northeast Ohio.
+Mr. Singler performs regularly with the Erie Philharmonic, Columbus Symphony, Walden Players, Obsidian Quartet, and with Prism ensemble.

 Mr. Singler is an active recitalist and chamber musician, including guest artist recitals for First Night Canfield, the Bratenahl Chamber Music Series, the Youngstown State University Fine and Performing Arts Series, and the Cain Park Concert series.
 He has also been featured as a guest soloist with the Ashtabula Orchestra, The Butler Choral Society, The Salem Youth Chorus, the Canton Comic Opera Company, the Dana Symphony at Youngstown State University, and the Erie Philharmonic.